Robert-van-Engelen/Forth500/manual.md

 The `N>R` and `NR>` words move _+n_+1 cells, including the cell _+n_.
 For example `2 N>R ...
 NR> DROP` moves 2+1 cells to the return stack and back, then dropping the restored 2.
 Effectively the same as executing `2>R ...
 2R>`.
+Note: `N>R` and `NR>` move _+n_ _mod_ 128 cells max as a precaution.

 Care must be taken to prevent return stack imbalences when a colon definition exits.
 The return stack pointer must be restored to the original state when the colon definition started before the colon definition exits.

-The maximum depth of the return stack in Forth500 is 200 cells or 100 double cells.
+The maximum depth of the return stack in Forth500 is 256 bytes to hold up to 128 cells or 128 calls to secondaries.

+"Caller cancelling" is possible with `R>DROP` to remove a return address:

+    : bar  ." bar " R>DROP ;
+    : foo  ." foo " bar ." rest of foo" ;

+where `R>DROP` removes the return address to `foo`.
+Therefore:

+    foo ↲
+    foobar OK[0]

 ## Defining new words